HexHelix-xx/zenscan/README.md

 ## zenscan

-This program is do server open ports scanning.
-This scanner then low spec computer might be decrease your CPU power. presently is fixing faulty point.
+This program scans the open ports of the server.
+If your CPU doesn't have enough computing power, it may not work properly.
+We are working on fixing the bug.

 ## How to use